 For each meal up to 3 per day - 1 whole grain, fruit, or starchy vegetable, 1 full-fat dairy or protein, unlimited non-starchy vegetables or leafy greens, and at least 1 TB fat

-– Fully ripe banana, apple, grapes, pear, peach, melon, berries, etc. Limit dried fruit to 1 Tb.
-Starchy Vegetables
+Fruit – Fully ripe banana, apple, grapes, pear, peach, melon, berries, etc. Limit dried fruit to 1 Tb.

-– Potatoes, Sweet Potatoes, Winter Squash, Corn Non-Starchy Vegetables
+Starchy Vegetables – Potatoes, Sweet Potatoes, Winter Squash, Corn

-– Kale, Collards, Romaine, Dandelion Greens, Chard, Endive, Radicchio, etc. Full-Fat Dairy
+Leafy Greens – Kale, Collards, Romaine, Dandelion Greens, Chard, Endive, Radicchio, etc.

-– Raw milk, Yogurt, Kefir, Cheese, Buttermilk, etc. Avoid soy or other milk substitutes.
+Full-Fat Dairy – Raw milk, Yogurt, Kefir, Cheese, Buttermilk, etc. Avoid soy or other milk substitutes.
 Homemade nut or seed milk may be used if you are sensitive to dairy.
-Protein

-– Fish, Beef, Chicken, Eggs, Beans, Nuts, Nut-Butters, Lentils, Liver.
+Protein – Fish, Beef, Chicken, Eggs, Beans, Nuts, Nut-Butters, Lentils, Liver.
 Avoid soy or other protein substitutes.
-PORTION SIZES

 1 serving of whole grain = 1/4 C. uncooked